KiarieLinus/MediBook/Health Records Management System/medbook-dev-backend/README.md

     php artisan db:seed

-***Note*** : It's recommended to have a clean database before seeding.
+**_Note_** : It's recommended to have a clean database before seeding.
 You can refresh your migrations at any point to clean the database by running the following command

     php artisan migrate:refresh

 ## API Endpoints

 -   GET /api/patients: Get all patients.
+-   GET /api/genders: Get all genders.
+-   GET /api/services: Get all types of services.
+-   GET /api/patients/{patient}: Get single patient.
 -   POST /api/patients: Create a new patient with associated gender and service.
-- PUT /api/patients/{patientId}: Update patient details.
+-   PUT /api/patients/{patient}: Update patient details.

 ## Environment variables

 -   `.env` - Environment variables can be set in this file